espruino/BangleApps/apps/boxclk/README.md

 __Settings Menu:__

 The app includes a settings menu that allows you to switch between different configurations.
-The selected configuration is stored as a number in the default `boxclk.josn` file using the selectedConfig property.
+The selected configuration is stored as a number in the default `boxclk.json` file using the selectedConfig property.

 If the selectedConfig property is not present or is set to 0, the app will use the default configuration.
 To create additional configurations, create separate JSON files with the naming convention `boxclk-N.json`, where `N` is the configuration number.
 The settings menu will list all available configurations.